The star-square relation and the generalized star-triangle relation from 3d supersymmetric dualities I: Generalized star-triangle

-Like the star-square relation, the generalized star-triangle relation also presents another non-planar dual lattice spin model.
-In this hyperbolic hypergeometric solution to the generalized star-triangle relation, we acquire a novel model consisting of three-spin interactions and neighbor interactions Fig.\ref{GSTR} which is dual to the Faddeev-Volkov model.
+Like the star-square relation, the generalized star-triangle relation allows us to obtain another non-planar dual lattice spin model.
+In this hyperbolic solution to the generalized star-triangle relation, we acquire a novel model consisting of three-spin interactions and neighbor interactions as depicted in Fig.\ref{GSTR}.